iemran93/graphql/README.md

 ```
 npm run dev
 ```
-5. acess the site on localhost:5173
+5. access the site on localhost:5173